A construction of the rough path above fractional Brownian motion using Volterra's representation: Preliminaries

 \subsection{Contraction of Stratonovich iterated integrals}

-An important tool in our analysis of iterated integrals will be a general formula of Itô-Stratonovich corrections for iterated integrals.
-This kind of result has already been obtained in the literature, and for our purposes, it will be enough to use a particular case of \cite[Proposition 1]{BA}, recalled here for further use.
-Note that we need an additional notation for this intermediate result: we set $dY$ for the Stratonovich type differential with respect to a process $Y$, while the Itô type differential is denoted by $\partial Y$. \begin{proposition} Let $Y=(Y(1),\ldots,Y(n))$ be a $n$-dimensional martingale of Gaussian type, defined on an interval $[s,t]$, of the form $Y_u(j)=\int_s^u \psi_v(j) \, dW_v(i_j)$ for a family of $L^2([s,t])$ functions $(\psi(1),\ldots,\psi(n))$, a set of indices $(i_1,\ldots,i_n)$ belonging to $\{1,\ldots,d\}^n$, and where we recall that $(W(1),\ldots,W(d))$ is a $d$-dimensional Wiener process.
+An important tool in our analysis of iterated integrals will be a general formula of It\^{o}--Stratonovich corrections for iterated integrals.
+This kind of result has already been obtained in the literature, and for our purposes, it will be enough to use a particular case of \cite{BA}, Proposition 1, recalled here for further use.
+Note that we need an additional notation for this intermediate result: we set $dY$ for the Stratonovich-type differential with respect to a process $Y$, while the It\^{o}-type differential is denoted by $\partial Y$. \begin{proposition} Let $Y=(Y(1),\ldots,Y(n))$ be a $n$-dimensional martingale of Gaussian type, defined on an interval $[s,t]$, of the form $Y_u(j)=\int_s^u \psi_v(j) \,dW_v(i_j)$ for a family of $L^2([s,t])$ functions $(\psi(1),\ldots,\psi(n))$, a set of indices $(i_1,\ldots,i_n)$ belonging to $\{1,\ldots,d\}^n$ and where we recall that $(W(1),\ldots,$ $W(d))$ is a $d$-dimensional Wiener process.
 Then the following decomposition holds true:

 In the above formula, the sets $D_{n}^{k}$ are subsets of $\{1,2\}^k$ given by